brianc020801/INFO-330_Homework-4-5/README.md

 * **Second Normal Form** (2 pts): the solution database is in Second Normal Form
 * **Third Normal Form** (2 pts): the solution databse is in Third Normal Form

-> **Important Note:** there are 802 Pokemon in the CSV file; make sure that your normalized database also has 802 Pokemon in it, or it means you lost some data along the way!
-We will be counting! **You will lose a point if you lost any Pokemon!** (Abandoning a Pokemon is a violation of the trust between Trainer and Pokemon, and I will not allow it!)
+> **Important Note:** there are 801 Pokemon in the CSV file; make sure that your normalized database also has 801 Pokemon in it, or it means you lost some data along the way!
+We will be counting! **You will lose a point if you lost any Pokemon!** (Abandoning a Pokemon is a violation of the trust between Trainer and Pokemon, and neither Professor Oak nor I will allow it!)

 ## Extra Credit

 * Introduce new Pokemon!
+(2 pts)
     * Write a SQL script that adds "Huskichu", a "Mascot"-type Pokemon.
 You may decide for yourself what attacks it has.
 It has no evolution form.
+(Huskichu Pokemon are very good, they rival Mew and Mewtwo in power--make sure your data reflects this!)
     * Write another SQL script that adds "Cougarite", another "Mascot"-type Pokemon.
-Cougarites have one attack, a "Slow Attack", which does
+Cougarites have one attack, a "Slow Attack", which does no damage.
+(Cougarite Pokemon are not very good.
+They lose to Magikarp in most battles.)
+* Support your local Pokemon trainer!
+(2 pts)
+    * Create a new table, `trainer`, which consists of `first_name` and `last_name` (both string types not longer than 80 characters).
+    * Trainers can have multiple `favorite_pokemon_types`, and have Pokemon teams that can have up to ten Pokemon each on them.
+Make sure you stay in Third Normal Form, and add several trainers to the database: myself, your TA, yourself, and a friend or colleague from the class.
+You may assign to us any Pokemon you think would be on our team, but beware!
+Giving me a Cougarite could hurt your grade!
+(Just kidding.)